Back To Search Results

 • Qualitatively by just listening to the leak of air by a stethoscope over the upper trachea on deflation of the balloon.

 • Quantitatively, placing the patient on volume control mode and calculating the difference between inspired and expired air.
-If the cuff leak is less than 110 ml or less than 25% of the delivered tidal volume, it suggests an increased risk of laryngeal edema.
+If the cuff leak is less than 110 mL or less than 25% of the delivered tidal volume, it suggests an increased risk of laryngeal edema.

 Management of Post-extubation Stridor

-For patients who develop post-extubation stridor, nebulized epinephrine, intravenous methylprednisolone, high flow O2, and CPAP is an option if clinically stable.
+For patients with no cuff leak when tested before extubation, a short course of steroids (methylprednisolone 20 mg every 4 hours for four doses) may be helpful.
+This course has support from a few studies and meta-analyses.[41][42]
+For patients who develop post-extubation stridor, nebulized epinephrine, intravenous methylprednisolone, high flow O2, and CPAP are options if clinically stable.
 Otherwise, prompt reintubation is warranted if significant airway obstruction is suspected.
 Following reintubation, a short course of steroids is the recommendation, with a re-assessment of the cuff leak.
 If a leak is present, extubation is generally safe.
-If cuff leak is reduced or absent, extubation over an airway exchange catheter should be considered, usually in consultation with bedside anesthesiology or ENT consultant.[43]
+If cuff leak is reduced or absent, extubation over an airway exchange catheter should be considered, usually in consultation with bedside anesthesiology or an ear, nose, and throat consultant.[43]

 Clinical Significance